-Metacharacter Meaning Description Any single character ~c.t matches cat, cot, cut, cpt, and so on. ~a returns strings 5 characters long beginning with a (apple, apply, abaca). ~15 matches strings 5 characters long beginning with 1 and ending with 5. + One or more instances of the preceding expression ~ca+t matches cat, caat, caaaaat ~m(iss)+ippi returns missippi and mississippi Zero or one instance of the ~ca?t matches ct and cat. preceding expression ~m(iss)?ippi returns mippi and missippi Zero or more instances of the ~cat matches ct, cat, caat, and so on. preceding expression ~m(iss)ippi returns mippi, missippi and mississippi
+Metacharacter Meaning Description Any single character ~c.t matches cat, cot, cut, cpt, and so on. ~a returns strings 5 characters long beginning with a (apple, apply, abaca). ~15 matches strings 5 characters long beginning with 1 and ending with 5. + One or more instances of the preceding expression ~ca+t matches cat, caat, caaaaat ~m(iss)+ippi returns missippi and mississippi ?
+Zero or one instance of preceding expression Zero or one instance of the ~ca?t matches et and cat. preceding expression ~m(iss)?ippi returns mippi and missippi Zero of more instances of the ~cat matches ct, cat, caat, and so on. preceding expression ~m(iss)ippi returns mippi, missippi and mississippi